QuickMail Data Processing Amendment (DPA)

 Data may persist in encrypted copies made for backup and business continuity purposes for additional time.

-- The parties acknowledge that customer may from time to time be in possession of personal data relating to QuickMail’s personnel.
-QuickMail warrants that it has provided all necessary notifications and obtained all necessary consents, authorizations, approvals and/or agreements as required under any applicable law in order to enable: (i) the disclosure of QuickMail’s personal data to customer; and (ii) further processing of such QuickMail personal data by customer.
+- The parties acknowledge that customers may from time to time be in possession of personal data relating to QuickMail’s personnel.
+QuickMail warrants that it has provided all necessary notifications and obtained all necessary consents, authorizations, approvals and/or agreements as required under any applicable law in order to enable: (i) the disclosure of QuickMail’s personal data to customers; and (ii) further processing of such QuickMail personal data by customer.

 2. Customer undertakings and QuickMail’s assistance

 - Customer warrants that it has all necessary rights to provide to QuickMail the personal data for processing in connection with the provision of the QuickMail Services.

 - To the extent required by applicable law, the customer is responsible for ensuring that any data subject consents that may be necessary to this processing are obtained, and for ensuring that a record of such consents is maintained, including any consent to use personal data that is obtained from third parties.
 Should such consent be revoked by a data subject, customer is responsible for communicating the fact of such revocation to QuickMail, and QuickMail remains responsible for implementing any customer instruction with respect to the further processing of that personal data, or, as may be in accordance with any of QuickMail’s legal obligations.

 - Customer understands, as a controller, that it is responsible (as between customer and QuickMail) for: